Electric Vehicle Charging Station Programs

 50kW - 74kW

 If a station’s delivery bill is less than the total incentive for which it is eligible, it may roll over unused incentive funding into future years with certain limitations.
-The rolled over incentive quantity may be added to the eligible incentive quantity through 2021.
-From 2021 to 2022 the
+The rolled over incentive may be added to the eligible incentive amount through 2021.
+From 2021 to 2022 the roll-over will be limited to $5,625.
+There will be no roll-over allowed after 2022.

 How to Apply?